Redskullvue/ezlazy/README.md

 -Modern browsers with IntersectionObserver support

-=Fallback: loads all images if IntersectionObserver is not available
+-Fallback: loads all images if IntersectionObserver is not available

 ---